-We have also studied more in detailed how our results vary with the substitution elasticity φ .
-When the standard deviation of the iPod shock has an intermediate value of 1.5%, our results are quite robust to setting φ at values in the range up to 4 or 5, i.e. at values that are much larger than those generally used in macro/finance models (but closer to elasticities often used in the trade literature).
-The equity home bias never falls below 60%.
+We have also studied more in detail how our results vary with the substitution elasticity $\phi$ .
+When the standard deviation of the iPod shock has an intermediate value of 1.5 percent, our results are quite robust to setting $\phi$ at values in the range up to 4 or 5; that is, at values that are much larger than those generally used in macro/finance models (but closer to elasticities often used in the trade literature).
+The equity home bias never falls below 60 percent.
 We have also checked that our results are quite insensitive to changes in the risk aversion coefficient (a higher coefficient of risk aversion raises slightly foreign stock and bond holdings).

-5.3 Correlated shocks
+5.5.3 Correlated Shocks

 In this section, we consider model variants with correlated relative shocks.
 Under complete markets, equilibrium portfolios do not depend on shock correlations.
-When markets are incomplete, by contrast, the correlation structure affects portfolios (markets remain incomplete, as long as the correlation between shocks is not 100%).
+When markets are incomplete, by contrast, the correlation structure affects portfolios (markets remain incomplete, as long as the correlation between shocks is not 100 percent).
 In what follows, we thus assume a setting with all three shocks (incomplete markets).
 We first consider a case in which relative supply and redistributive shocks are correlated (but independent of iPod shocks).